Is it a Rhinoceros or an Elephant in the Room?: Reflections on Truth

 Žižek is not wrong to suggest that good deeds as a result of social fictions need to be taken into account in any cultural analysis, he’s only wrong to introduce it not alongside, but at the expense of other criteria.
 Here again I put forward the approach of Paul Feyerabend.
 Feyerabend suggested that in the evaluation of any theory, both the logical force and the material effect need to be taken into account (Against Method).
 The Žižek of the above passage only wants the latter – and he gives no way of knowing how the latter can even be measured.
 Given his anti-empiricism, it would not be easy to do!

 So if Žižek’s rehabilitation of the concept of truth is really the rehabilitation only of the name, to cover a quite different concept (material effect, in Feyerabend’s term, although it doesn’t even cover that very well), then we’re worse off than when we started.
 We can’t even agree on basic truths, as we always have to give way before material effect.
 As unfortunately often with Žižek, in the guise of making a basic philosophical statement, he’s muddying the waters and redefining terms in arbitrary ways.
 The real truth is, that we’re in agreement about the truth of many things in our everyday life; it is only in theory that there is a massive stumbling block.
 We can’t wholly solve our problems by appealing to the definitively and unproblematically true, but we certainly can’t solve them by discounting this factor altogether.
 That is the worst possible starting-point.
 So, though we like to argue about truth, let’s admit that practically, we do agree what truth is in many basic situations.
 Let’s admit that there is, in fact, no rhinoceros in the room.
-That this fact is, indeed, the elephant in the room!*
+And truth, so long as we fail to acknowledge its existence, will remain the elephant in the room of contemporary thought.